chelsejw/django-musicdb/README.md

 - Can be up to hours (ambient background music)
 - Have many tags
 - Should be able to sort by date of release (so day and month need to be taken into account)
-- Users would want to be able to see tracks by artist, duration, tags
+- Users would want to sorttracks by artist, duration, tags
 - Tracks do not belong to any organisation

-PLAYLISTS
+## PLAYLISTS
 - Can be empty
-- Can only contain tracks from the user’s organisation’s catalog
+- Should only contain tracks from the user’s organisation’s catalog

 ## Users
 - User can only add tracks to their playlists from their organisation’s catalog